 Accommodation in Viñales

-This casa in Viñales was actually our first stay with a local and we took the advice of our hostel in Havana who recommended staying with Sara and Jorge.
+Our casa in Viñales was actually our first stay with a local so we took the advice of our hostel in Havana who recommended staying with Sara y Jorge.

-Sara’s breakfast is outstanding, a true banquet which will make you forget that you are staying in rationed country.
+Sara’s breakfast is outstanding, a true banquet which will make you forget that you are staying in a country which has rations.

-- Breakfast: 4 CUC (expensive but lots of it)
+- Breakfast: 4 CUC which is expensive for Cuba but there was lots of it

 It is not necessary to pre-book casas in Cuba, when you step off the bus you will be inundated with locals selling you their space!
 It is your role to barter for your bed.

-If you are uncomfortable with this, you can check out reviews and book casas through Airbnb, Cuba was pretty much doing Airbnb before Airbnb was born!
+If you are uncomfortable with this, you can now check out reviews and book casas through Booking.com, TripAdvisor or Airbnb.

 Hotels in Viñales